Credit by Exam

 The Credit by Exam process applies equally to all students currently enrolled in Rochester Community Schools.
 Students scheduled to take a high school level course during the following semester and students currently enrolled in private or parochial schools who are registered to enter a Rochester Community Schools’ high school or middle school qualify for Credit by Exam.
 Credit by Exam pertains to high school courses only.
 Students who meet the eligibility requirement will be permitted to test out of a class for credit during the designated test period.

 NOTE: Students will be welcome to take an Credit by Exam in World Language at the end of their 8th grade year.
-Testing for current 7th graders is limited to students currently enrolled in Accelerated Math 7 who would like to test out of Algebra 1.
+Testing for current 7th graders is offered in the Spring testing period only and is limited to students currently enrolled in Accelerated Math 7 who would like to test out of Algebra 1.

 Some courses require group participation; these are therefore exempt from Credit by Exam.